- Austria (AT)

-Recurly currently stores one merchant address, collected on the Site Settings page.
+Recurly currently stores one merchant address per site, collected on the Business Entity page.
 The address is used for the merchant's address on all invoices and tax calculations.
 If you require multiple merchant addresses for your invoices or tax calculations, we are unable to support you at this time.

-- Make sure your Site Settings address has a country and a postal code.
+- Make sure your Business Entity address has a country and a postal code.

-- In the Admin Console, go to Configuration > Taxes and click "Configure" next to "European Union (VAT)" at the bottom or the page.
+- In the Recurly Admin Console, go to Configuration > Taxes and click "Configure" next to "European Union (VAT)" at the bottom of the page.

 - On the next page, select "Enabled" and you will see the country list appear.
 You must select at least one country.
-EU merchants must include the country that matches your Site Settings country.
-Non-EU merchants selling digital services must enabled all countries, otherwise sales will be blocked in the not enabled countries.
+EU merchants must include the country that matches your Business Entity country.
+Non-EU merchants selling digital services must enable all countries, otherwise sales will be blocked in the non-enabled countries.

 - Once you click "Save Changes", you will see a modal making you aware that we use Avalara for tax calculation and asking you to agree to our terms.